Metacognition in the Age of AI: The Highest Form of Intelligence

 It’s not flashy.
 It’s not loud.
 But it’s powerful.Because AI rewards speed, and metacognition protects depth.And depth is where discernment lives.

 Ignorance isn’t the lowest form of intelligence.
 You can fix ignorance.
+The lowest form of intelligence is certainty without reflection.

 That shows up as: